 - Whilst the number of pregnant women detained had reduced, 28 were detained in the six months leading up to the inspection.

 Although there were no official reports of the numbers of pregnant women detained the practice continues, as described in a media article.
 In 2020 the government changed the use of Yarl’s Wood IRC from a women’s removal centre to hold those arriving having crossed the channel in small boats.
-The decision to repurpose a prison in Hassockfield to hold women detainees has prompted a campaign to prevent its opening.
+The decision to repurpose a prison in Hassockfield (known as Derwentside IRC) to hold women detainees prompted a campaign to prevent its opening but opened to hold women in December 2021, there were 9 women recorded as being held there at the end of 2021.

 Detention of children